B4sic101/CrypTalk/README.md

 ```shell
 ./setup.sh
 ```
-Change or adapt to the SMTP configuration via creating a *.env* file in app_dependencies entering the following:
+To create an SMTP configuration make a *.env* file in app_dependencies and enter the following:
 ```
 cryptalkEmail={full_email_address}
 cryptalkAppPassword={email_password}